Funkey Maths and peer mentoring

 Once trained, mentors can work with minimal supervision

 You can train any number of mentors.
-Some schools start with a small group of six mentors, while other have started with groups of 20.
-Some schools have even experimented with whole class mentor training as they have found the training to be beneficial for building positive relationships within a class.
+Some schools start with a small group of six mentors, while others feel confident to start with a bigger group.
+(We know of one English secondary school with 59 mentors!)
+Some primary schools have even undertaken whole class mentor training as they found the training to be beneficial for building positive relationships within a class.

-Once mentoring is underway, it should always be 1:1 and the mentor/mentee pairing should be stable to allow a relationship of trust to develop.
+Once mentoring is underway, it should generally be 1:1 and the mentor/mentee pairing should be stable to allow a relationship of trust to develop.
 Mentoring sessions can be as little as 10 mins.
-Ideally there would be at least two sessions per week.
-For mentees from KS1, we recommend at least three short sessions a week.
+Ideally there would be two or more sessions per week.
 These can be timetabled flexibly.

-A school wanting to introduce maths peer mentoring should identify a member of staff who will be the peer mentoring champion and lead the programme.
-This staff member takes responsibility for training and co-ordinating the mentors, identifying the mentees and supervising sessions.
+A school wanting to introduce maths peer mentoring should identify a member of staff who will be the peer mentoring champion and lead the program.
+This staff member takes responsibility for training and co-ordinating the mentors, pairing mentors and mentees, supervising sessions and signing off mentees when they complete the program.
+The peer mentoring champion will attend the online training.

 We developed our maths peer mentoring programme with the help of charitable funding from Nesta’s Maths Mission.
 Over the last ten years, we have seen the transformational effects of maths peer mentoring on many young children and we want all schools to benefit.